 Out-of-season practices may be held in preparation for tryouts only.
 Once tryouts are complete, no practices may be held until school is out.
 The tryout period for the selection of all squads (including Varsity Competition, Varsity Spirit, Junior Varsity Competition and Junior Varsity Spirit is limited to a maximum of one period of ten consecutive school days between February 1 and the last day students are in school.
+Each squad must use the same 10 days.
 The term practice refers to the time spent within the ten day only try-out period allowed by the GHSA.